Get In Touch

-Maybe your website is compatible for the Western market, and maybe you come up top in the Google search engine, you have a strong Facebook, Twitter and Instagram following…but that means absolutely nothing in China.
+Maybe your website is compatible for the Western market, you possibly even come up top on the Google search engine, have a strong Facebook, Twitter and Instagram following… But unfortunately, that means absolutely nothing in China.
 Chinese social media platforms are an entirely different ball game and ensuring that your brand is visible on Chinese social media platforms and accessible to the Chinese market is critical.
-This post will outline the considerations needed for your website when looking to expand into China.
+This blog post will outline the key features you need for your website when looking to expand into China.

 What is Google?

-Google, as you most certainly know, is the largest worldwide search engine.
-If you have a question, want to find directions, or want to find a brand/company, then all you have to do is “google it”.
-Therefore being present and visible on google is, most certainly, a great feature for your company….as long as you’re not looking to target the massive Chinese market.
-Google, to the Chinese market is inaccessible and in many cases unknown.
-Therefore being present on google means nothing if you haven’t considered Chinese search engines too.
+Google, as you most certainly know, is the largest search engine worldwide.
+If you have a question, want to find directions or look up a brand/company, then all you need to do is “Google it”.
+Therefore, being present and visible on Google is, most certainly, a great advantage for your company – as long as you’re not looking to target the massive Chinese market.
+Keep in mind that Google is inaccessible to the Chinese market and, in most cases, also unknown.
+Therefore, being present on Google means nothing if you haven’t considered Chinese search engines, too.

-Baidu is the Chinese alternative to Google, so if you want to be known in China, Baidu is your friend, you can forget about google.
-In fact, Baidu controls around 80% of the Chinese online search market, and Google only controls 10%1.
-As a result it is critical to get your brand out there on Baidu, in order to increase traffic to your site, increase brand awareness and gain access to the masses of Chinese consumers.
+Baidu is the Chinese alternative to Google, so if you want to be known in China, Baidu is your friend.
+In fact, Baidu controls around 80% of the Chinese online search market share with Google only owning about 10%1.
+Therefore, it is critical to get your brand out there on Baidu to increase traffic to your site, improve brand awareness and gain access to the masses of Chinese consumers.

-Not only are Chinese search engines important, but so too is social media.
-It’s all great having lots of likes on Facebook, followers on Instagram and twitter, but this is pointless if you’re looking to access the Chinese market.
-The social media landscape is very different in China compared with the Western world.
+Of course, Chinese search engines are important, but so is social media.
+It’s all great having lots of likes on Facebook, followers on Instagram and Twitter – but again, this is pointless if you’re looking to access the Chinese market.
+The social media landscape is very different in China compared to the Western world.

-Interestingly internet users in China spend 5-6 hours more online per week than Americans.
-Furthermore, Chinese internet users spend, on average, 90 minutes per day on social networks, and 38% of consumers make product purchase decisions based on recommendations they see on social networks.
-As a result, ensuring your brand is present on Chinese social media, is essential if you want to access the Chinese market and want to tap into the large number of internet users and the significant number of internet purchases they make.
+Interestingly, the average internet user in China spends 5-6 hours more time online per week than US Americans.
+Moreover, Chinese users spend an average 90 minutes per day on social networks, and 38% of consumers make product purchase decisions based on recommendations they see on social networks.
+As a result, ensuring your brand is present on Chinese social media is essential if you want to access the Chinese market and gain access to the large number of potential customers and the substantial amount of online purchases they make.

 So what are the social media platforms to consider?